Call us, we're at your service

 Everest Base Camp Trek Map

-The trek map shows the route from Lukla to Everest Base Camp and Kala Patthar, including major villages, side trips, and trails along the way.
+The Everest Base Camp trek map shows the route from Lukla to Everest Base Camp and Kala Patthar, including major villages, side trips, and trails along the way.

 Everest Base Camp Trek Cost from Kathmandu

-If you are in Kathmandu and have booked the hotel on your own, you will get a discount from our total price.
+If you are in Kathmandu and have booked the hotel on your own, you will get a discount from our total price of Everest Base Camp trek.
 The overall cost includes flights from Kathmandu to Lukla, permits, meals, accommodations, a guide, and a porter.

 Everest Base Camp Trek Highlights

-Highlights include Namche Bazaar, Tengboche Monastery, Hillary Suspension Bridge, Everest Base Camp, and Kala Patthar for panoramic sunrise views.
+The Highlights of Everest Base Camp trek include Namche Bazaar, Tengboche Monastery, Hillary Suspension Bridge, Everest Base Camp, and Kala Patthar for panoramic sunrise views.

 Everest Base Camp Trek Guide

 All our guides who work at 'Above & Beyond Trekking' have extensive first-hand experience, and many of them are friends of mine and have worked together from portering to guiding.
-Our priority is to provide you a reliable guide who ensures safety and shares Himalayan experiences, cultures, and the lives of local people. so you can fully enjoy your trek in Nepal.
+Our priority is to provide you a reliable guide who ensures safety and shares Himalayan experiences, cultures, and the lives of local people during your Everest Base Camp trek.
+So you can fully enjoy your trek in Nepal.

 Everest Base Camp Trek Starting Point

-The trek starts with a scenic flight from Kathmandu to Lukla, the gateway to the Everest region treks.
+The Everest Base Camp trek starts with a scenic flight from Kathmandu to Lukla, the gateway to the Everest region treks.

 Everest Base Camp Trek Acclimatization